ISA vs SIPP Calculator

 - SIPP path: the full gross amount enters the SIPP via tax relief or salary sacrifice.
 Grows tax-free.
 On withdrawal: 25% tax-free, 75% taxed at your retirement marginal rate.

-- When SIPP wins: if your retirement tax rate is lower than your current rate (the typical case for higher-rate earners going to a basic-rate pension).
+- When the SIPP comes out ahead in the model: if your retirement tax rate is lower than your current rate (a common scenario for higher-rate earners headed for a basic-rate pension).

-- When ISA wins: if your retirement tax rate ends up higher than your current rate, or if you might need the money before pension access age (currently 55, rising to 57 from April 2028).
+- When the ISA comes out ahead in the model: if your retirement tax rate ends up higher than your current rate, or if you might need the money before pension access age (currently 55, rising to 57 from 6 April 2028).

 - Real returns: the result is in today's pounds.
 Use 5% as a sensible default for diversified global equities after inflation.